Cleveland Campus(216) 242-4342

 Any fledgling sports broadcaster who hopes to succeed at this attractive career needs to understand the intricate ways in which the industry actually works and thinks.
 There are tricks to this trade, and before you can ever get a foot in the door, you’ll have to learn them.
 That’s what sports broadcasting schools are all about.
 The sports broadcasting program will help you acquire the trifecta of factors that every sportscaster needs to possess: talent, enthusiasm, and education.

 The 8 month Digital Media Production program prepares an individual to gain entry level employment in the media industry.
 Students learn the art, craft, and technology of audio production, digital video production, web development and social media.
 The program offers hands-on production experience coupled with a strong theoretical foundation taught by working professionals and guided by experienced career services advisors.

 “Learn by Doing” is the School’s style.
 We know that there is no substitute for operating the tools of broadcasting under the direction of broadcast professionals.
 The classes and studio sessions are run with the same professional informality that is found throughout the broadcast industry.

-Click on a field of study to find out what programs are available at Ohio Media School.
+Click on a field of study to find out what programs are available at Cincinnati Media School.

 The Ohio Media School Facility is located in Cincinnati and is accessible to all major highways.
 The School has a fully equipped TV Studio and Master Control Room, in addition to five video editing stations.
 There are 2 classrooms with seating for 18 students and an instructor podium.
 Each classroom has a TV monitor wired to the audio studios.
 There are eight radio studios on campus.
 An entrance is readily accessible for the handicapped.
 Special parking areas are also designated for those with special needs.